scala/docs.scala-lang/_sips/minutes/2019-12-18-sip-minutes.md

 Guillaume asks: how in thie middle?
 What can you _not_ do?

-Séb: when it becomes something that is just String it will eagerly fail there.
+Seb: when it becomes something that is just String it will eagerly fail there.
 So if your Scala API declares something is a String, and you use a Java API that returns String | UncheckedNull, it will throw in the body of your method.
 It can't "give the null away".